 Kids will also love the glass bubble elevators that make going to and from the room feel like a little bit of an amusement park ride.
 From the elevator you’ll see how the hotel is actually shaped like the iconic Mandarin Oriental fan.

-- Upgrade at time of booking, subject to availability (Suites excluded — see Terms & Conditions for details)
+- Guaranteed at time of booking, subject to availability (up to City Suite)

-- Daily Buffet breakfast, for up to two in-room guests
+- International Buffet breakfast daily for two guests per bedroom

 - Complimentary Wi-Fi